This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 How do you treat your diabetes, did a lot change over the past years and are you able to manage it well?

-I get the most support from my husband, he has been always there, curious about understanding the illness, how it works, and how do we need to manage it.
-He even tested the 640G insuline pump (empty) to understand what we feel.
-Some friends and the type 1 community also help me not feeling alone and speaking up about T1D.
+I get the most support from my husband.
+He has always been there, curious about understanding the illness, how it works, and how we need to manage it.
+He even tested the 640G insulin pump (empty) to understand how we felt.
+Some friends and the type 1 community also help me not feel alone and speak up about T1D.

-I can’t say much has changed in the last years since I am only diagnosed a year ago … but it has been positive to me.
+I can’t say much has changed in the last few years since I was only diagnosed a year ago … but it has been positive for me.

-I think I do pretty well to manage my diabetes.
-My levels are good, I do a lot of exercises, and I’m a healthy eater.
+I think I manage my diabetes pretty well.
+My levels are good, I exercise a lot, and I’m a healthy eater.

 Can you recognize the symptoms of a low/high blood sugar?
 Do you test often and can you tell a bit more about your experiences with low blood sugar?

 Yes, I can recognize them.
 I feel dizzy, a bit shaky sometimes, and very tired.
 I have some vision troubles.
-This happens not pretty regularly.
+This does not happen very regularly.

-To treat my low blood sugar levels I drink fruit juice right away, if not I try to eat complex food not to get a high blood sugar just after.
-Sometimes both.
+To treat my low blood sugar levels, I drink fruit juice right away.
+If not, I try to eat complex food so that I don’t get high blood sugar just after.
+Sometimes, both.

 I fainted one time from low blood sugar.
-I woke up my sugar level was 58mg/dl so I got my juice and I ate something but it was too late.
-I fainted and the convulsions started.
-My husband called the emergency number, an ambulance came and took me to hospital.
+I woke up.
+My sugar level was 58 mg/DL, so I got my juice and ate something, but it was too late.
+I fainted, and the convulsions started.
+My husband called the emergency number, and an ambulance came and took me to the hospital.

 Food and diet